Explore this Section

-At Keele, we recognise that applicants have different backgrounds and experiences and that some applicants may not have had the same opportunities to demonstrate their suitability for HE.
-Therefore, we will consider the additional data and information provided on your application (the contextual data) as part of the selection process to help identify applicants whose academic performance to date may not be a true reflection of their potential to succeed at University.
+At Keele, we recognise that applicants have different backgrounds and experiences and that some applicants may not have had the same opportunities to demonstrate their suitability for Higher Education.
+Therefore, we will consider the additional data and information provided on your application (the contextual data) as part of the selection process to help identify applicants whose academic performance to date may not be a true reflection of their potential to succeed at university.
 Our offer will reflect our recognition of individual circumstances*.

-* This excludes applications to the Faculty of Health (Medicine, Nursing & Midwifery, Health & Rehabilitation (Physiotherapy) and Pharmacy) courses and Social Work.
+* This excludes applications to the Faculty of Health courses and Social Work.
 Please refer to the specific School webpages for their policies on the use of contextual data.

 Care leavers and estranged students are prioritised for on campus accommodation as long as applications for accommodation are submitted by the deadline.